 Locations where there is NO match will exclude a person as a biological father.
 This is because it is only possible to pass on to your off-spring the alleles which you have in your own DNA profile.

-For your convenience, we have put together a short video to explain how this test works.
+For your convenience, we have put together this short video to explain how this test works.